futureofcoding/futureofcoding.org/community.md

 <br>

 There are a handful of other channels, focussed on meetups and subject-specific discussion.
 When you first arrive, be sure to check them out and join the ones that fit your interests.

+Note that we likely aren't going to add any new subject-specific channels, as they tend to all become ghost towns.
+But if you have an idea for a fun kind of activity we could do together in a new channel — something like #two-minute-week — propose it in #meta!

 <br>